-LIPOSORBER®

-Getting Your FH Patients to their Recommended Therapeutic Targets
+LIPOSORBER.® Getting Your FH Patients to their Recommended Therapeutic Targets

-Familial Hypercholesterolemia (FH) and Elevated Lp(a)

-FH and high lipoprotein(a) are genetically inherited and are not related to diet or exercise.
+Familial Hypercholesterolemia (FH) and Elevated Lp(a) FH and high lipoprotein(a) [Lp(a)] are genetically inherited and are not related to diet or exercise.
 If a patient has FH or an elevated Lp(a), it's likely that at least one parent has FH and/or high Lp(a).

-An estimated 1 in 250 Americans have FH however 90% have not been accurately diagnosed.
+An estimated 1 in 250 Americans have FH, however 70 percent may not have been accurately diagnosed.1

-Nearly 1 in 5 individuals are affected by elevated Lp(a) in the US.
+Nearly 1 in 5 individuals are affected by elevated Lp(a) in the US.2

-Untreated FH patients have 20x the risk of developing CAD, compared to general population.
+Untreated FH patients have 20x the risk of developing CAD, compared to general population.3

-Each child of a person with FH/ elevated Lp(a) has a 50% chance of inheriting the disorder.

-LIPOSORBER® as a Treatment Option

-LIPOSORBER is an extracorporeal therapy, developed to treat cardiovascular diseases by selectively removing Low Density Lipoprotein Cholesterol (LDL-C), Lipoprotein(a) [Lp(a)], and Very Low Density Lipoprotein (VLDL) from the blood, significantly decreasing the progression of atherosclerotic cardiovascular disease (ASCVD).
+Each child of a person with FH/ elevated Lp(a) has a 50% chance of inheriting the disorder.4 LIPOSORBER[®] as a Treatment Option LIPOSORBER is an extracorporeal therapy, developed to treat cardiovascular diseases by selectively removing Low Density Lipoprotein Cholesterol (LDL-C), Lipoprotein(a) [Lp(a)], and Very Low Density Lipoprotein (VLDL) from the blood, significantly decreasing the progression of atherosclerotic cardiovascular disease (ASCVD).